Poor response to Ebola causing needless deaths: World Bank head

 The house and shop owned by the student's relatives in the densely populated Dakar neighborhood of Parcelles Assainies was disinfected by health teams.
 Authorities placed 20 people who had come into contact with the student under surveillance and were giving them twice-daily health checks.

-(Corrects to make clear some airlines have refused to fly to countries with Ebola.)

-(Additional reporting by Pascal Fletcher in Johannesburg, Diadie Ba in Dakar, Tansa Musa in Cameroon, James Harding and Derick Snyder in Monrovia; Writing by Matthew Mpoke Bigg; Editing by Kevin Liffey)
+(Additional reporting by Pascal Fletcher in Johannesburg, Diadie Ba in Dakar, Tansa Musa in Cameroon, James Harding and Derick Snyder in Monrovia; Writing by Matthew Mpoke Bigg; Editing by Kevin Liffey and Lisa Shumaker)